isomerpages/tp-virtualcampus/_events/Highlights/TP National Day Celebrations 2026.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Commemorate National Day with your schools through a line-up of meaningful
 activities this August.
-Show off your distinctive school spirit and finesse, and come together to express your collective love for Singapore in this exciting month of unity and celebration!</p>
+Show off your distinctive school spirit and flair, and come together to express your collective love for Singapore in this exciting month of unity and celebration!</p>
 <p></p>